spaceottercode/glamodon/README.md

 > 1. Stickers and tools will be made available soon.

-Tested on Firefox running GreaseMonkey.
-Not tested on Chrome (running natively as an extension).
+Runs on Firefox running GreaseMonkey and Chrome (running natively as an extension).

 # Install